lucee/lucee-docs/docs/03.reference/01.functions/imagerotatedrawingaxis/function.md

     - image
 ---

-Rotates all subsequent drawing on a image at a specified point by a specified angle.
+Rotates all subsequent drawing on an image at a specified point by a specified angle.